Cybersecurity for Financial Services

-As banking & finance cybersecurity specialists, Nettitude have years of understanding and experience working with and helping to protect the world’s most prominent financial institutions from cyber-attacks.
+As banking and finance cybersecurity specialists, Nettitude have years of experience in working with and helping to protect the world’s most prominent Financial Institutions (FIs) and Financial Market Infrastructures (FMIs) from cyber-attacks.

 1. Spear Phishing Campaigns

 This is where attackers specifically target identified individuals, with a view of coercing them to do something, like visiting a malicious website or opening an attachment.
 Spear Phishing, due to its targeted nature, is a very effective threat vector for the delivery of malware, but also obtaining credentials and/or sensitive data.